SBCURLEY/as-assessment/README.md

 ###### [Image from CCAP Courses](https://ccap.co.ke/course/bachelor-of-science-applied-statistics/)

+## Introduction

 This repository contains my Problem submission for the module Applied Statistics.
+The learning outcomes for this module are:

+1. Describe the stochastic nature of real-world measurements.
+2. Source documentation to programmatically perform a statistical test.
+3. Select an appropriate statistical test to investigate a claim.
+4. Perform a statistical test on a data set.

 My github repository link is as follows: